pjshumphreys/querycsv/README.md

 QueryCSV is a command line application to query files containing comma separated values \([csv files](https://en.wikipedia.org/wiki/Comma-separated_values)\) using files containing [sql](https://en.wikipedia.org/wiki/SQL)-like query syntax that supports Unicode text data.

-Versions are available for POSIX based computer operating systems \(such as Linux and Mac OS X\), HTML5 devices, Microsoft Windows, DOS, Classic Mac OS, Commodore Amigas, Atari STs, RISC OS, the ARM Evaluation System add-on for the BBC Micro \(or something compatible with it like [BeebEm](http://www.mkw.me.uk/beebem/) or [PiTubeDirect](https://github.com/hoglet67/PiTubeDirect/wiki)\) and the Commodore 64.
-The C64 build is somewhat slow at present though.
+Versions are available for POSIX based computer operating systems \(such as Linux and Mac OS X\), HTML5 devices, Microsoft Windows, DOS, Classic Mac OS, Commodore Amigas, Atari STs, RISC OS, the ARM Evaluation System add-on for the BBC Micro \(or something compatible with it like [BeebEm](http://www.mkw.me.uk/beebem/) or [PiTubeDirect](https://github.com/hoglet67/PiTubeDirect/wiki)\) the Commodore 64 and the ZX Spectrum \(with either the ESXDOS, ResiDOS or plus3dos disk systems\).
+The C64 and Speccy builds are somewhat slow at present though.

 ## Example usage